+The FPN must contain the following information:

+- Date

-The FPN must contain the following information; date, time and location of the alleged offence, personal details of the alleged offender, the nature of the offence and relevant legislation, and be signed and dated upon issuing by an authorised officer.
-The notice will clearly state that by opting to pay the fixed penalty, Dorset Council's Waste Enforcement Team will take no legal action for the prescribed offence.
+- Time and location of the alleged offence

+- Personal details of the alleged offender

+- The nature of the offence and relevant legislation

+- Be signed and dated upon issuing by an authorised officer.

+The notice will clearly state that by opting to pay the fixed penalty, Dorset Council's Environmental Enforcement Team will take no legal action for the prescribed offence.
 When an FPN has been issued, the alleged offender has 14 days within which to make the full payment amount or pay a discounted amount within 7 days.
 After 14 days if an FPN has not been paid, the alleged offender will be sent a reminder letter.
 This letter will state the terms of the penalty payment, and the payment deadline.
 If it remains unpaid for a period of 14 days after the payment deadline has passed, a file will be put together, and court proceedings will be issued.
 Unpaid penalties will be followed up by prosecutions through the courts.
 Prosecution In certain cases, prosecution through the courts may be the most appropriate course of action, or where other enforcement actions have had no effect.
-Prosecution will likely follow when: An FPN is issued to an alleged offender is returned unpaid after the 14 day payment period Three FPNs have been issued to a person An offence is of a size or nature where an FPN is considered to be insufficient It is an offence where an FPN cannot be issued.
-Where prosecution through the courts is appropriate, a full case file will be prepared by the Enforcement Officer and then reviewed and signed off by the Head of Strategy, Dorset Council's Waste Enforcement Team.
-Once signed off, it will be passed to the Dorset Council Legal Department for further scrutiny and to progress for prosecution if it is within the public interest.
+Prosecution will likely follow when: An FPN issued to an alleged offender is unpaid following the 14-day payment period and a reminder.
+Three FPNs have been issued to a person.
+An offence is of a size or nature where an FPN is considered to be insufficient.
+It is an offence where an FPN cannot be issued.
+Where prosecution through the courts is appropriate, a full case file will be prepared by the Enforcement Officer and then reviewed and signed off by the Enforcement Team Leader before being passed to the Dorset Council Legal Department for further scrutiny and to progress for prosecution if it is within the public interest.